primus/fortress-maximus/README.md

 primus.use('fortress maximus', require('fortress-maximus'));
 ```

-And you're server will now require validation for every single incoming message.
 If you want every single message to be validated make sure that you've added
 `fortress-maximus` as the first plugin you use: